Smyatkin-Maxim/15799-s25-project1/reflection.md

 - TIMEOUT in the first round of optimizations allows me to try much wider search space: associativity, commutativity, bushy joins.
 Looks like it helps for some queries.
 - Removed bushy- and multi-joins: as this optimization is mostly heuristic it's hard to optimize further.
 I just can't control what rules are applied there base on costs and there are lots of Cartesian products.
 Removing bushy joins improved most of the queries (surprisingly it was the opposite before, when I had worse rules I suppose).
 - Turned on statistics on unique columns.
 Doesn't look to be making any difference, but perhaps I will be able to manually improve cost estimates using it
+- Things get much easier if you have a tool to compare with plans from previous run[s]
+- Better support for associativity.
+I thought that it will automatically push join through join, but you actually need a separate rule for that
+-